What I Offer

-I have over thirty years’ experience of working with a wide range of emotional and behavioural issues in a variety of healthcare settings, including mental and physical health and primary care (in GP practices), in both the NHS and privately.
-In addition, I have specialised in offering psychological therapy to people with concerns around eating, shape and weight and obesity for over twenty years; for twelve years I worked as a service lead in an NHS specialist community eating disorder service.
+I have over thirty years’ experience of working with a wide range of emotional and behavioural issues in a variety of healthcare settings, including mental and physical health and primary care, both in the NHS and privately.
+In addition, I have specialised in offering psychological therapy to people with concerns around overeating and binge eating, undereating, shape, weight, and obesity for over twenty years; for twelve years I worked as a service lead in an NHS specialist community eating disorder service.

 Thinking about change